alexcu2718/fdf/README.md

 | `fdf -HI --extension 'jpg' '' '/home/alexc'` | 292.6 ± 2.0 | 289.5 | 295.8 | 1.00 |
 | `fd -HI --extension 'jpg' '' '/home/alexc'` | 516.3 ± 5.8 | 509.1 | 524.1 | 1.76 ± 0.02 |
 ```

-TODO LIST MAYBE:
---Arena allocator potentially,  written from scratch (see microsoft's edit for a nice one) //github.com/microsoft/edit/tree/main/src/arena

---io_uring for Batched Syscalls: E.g., batched open/read ops.
-This will be extremely challenging.

---String Interning: Trivial for ASCII, but efficient Unicode handling is another beast entirely.

---Threading without rayon: My attempts have come close but aren’t quite there yet.
-I'll rely on rayon for now until I can think of a smart way to implement an appropriate work distributing algorithm, TODO!

---Some sort of iterator adaptor+filter, which would allow one to avoid a lot more allocations on non-directories.

---I think there's ultimately a hard limit in syscalls, I've played around with an experimental zig iouring getdents implementation but it's out of my comfort zone, A LOT, I'll probably do it still(if possible)

-****THIS IS NOT FINISHED, I have no idea what the plans are, i'm just making stuff go fast and learning ok.

----

-## Features

-- **Ultra-fast multi-threaded directory traversal**
-- **Powerful regex pattern matching** (with glob support via `-g`)
-- **Extension filtering** (`-E jpg,png`)
-- **Hidden file toggle** (default: excluded)
-- **Case sensitivity control** (`-s` for case-sensitive)
-- **File type filtering** (files, directories via `-t`)
-- **Thread configuration** for performance tuning (`-j 8`)
-- **Max results limit** (`-n 100`)
-- **Full path matching** (`-p`)
-- **Fixed-string search** (non-regex via `-F`)

----

 ## Requirements